 Camino de Santiago Photo of the Week – July 14, 2013

 In March of 2011 I left Rognes, France for Santiago de Compostela, Spain.
 Nine weeks and a thousand miles later I reached the town of Finisterre on the western coast.
-The pilgrimage was the centerpiece of a sabbatical year I spent with my family in the south of France and documented in Walking Backwards (A journey of a thousand miles on the Camino de Santiago).
 This week we returned en famille after two years to the home and town where we spent the year.
 We reunited with friends, walked the streets of the nearby city Aix-en-Provence, took in the Bastille Day fireworks, rode horses in the Camargue and revisited places of particular nostalgia for us.

 Last night we ventured up into the rocky hills behind our house where I trained for my camino.
 Three or four times a week I spent four to eight hours walking with a full pack on these quiet, white rock Provencal trails.
 I’d come across the occasional fellow hiker, equestrian, or local boar hunter, but mostly it was a quiet and reflective way to prepare for the long journey ahead.